jessicakan789/Bacterial-Genomics/README.md

-# Identification of Antimicrobial Resistance Genes in Gram-Negative Oxidase-Positive Bacteria
+# Identification of Trends in Antimicrobial Resistance Genes in Gram-Negative Oxidase-Positive Bacteria

 ResFinder code written by Biel Garcias Puigserver